• Skip to main content

 Carl Lankowski, HCCDC president, said that the webinar series is an outgrowth of HCCDC’s work over the past several years to understand how Chevy Chase DC became the community it is today, and what it owes to our future residents especially as community and city leaders contemplate development of the civic core.

 The Jan.
 29 webinar reflected on the first 100 years of America, from the early 1700s to about 1840, when the land that would become Chevy Chase DC evolved from tobacco plantations to middling farmsteads.
 The second installment, which aired March 26, drew attention to the re-founding of our republic and as we examine the role of Chevy Chase DC in the Civil War — and how the proliferation of batteries and forts not only changed the landscape in these parts but forever altered its economic base.
-The third webinar, scheduled for May 14, looks at what occurred after Reconstruction.
-The suburban expansion under Jim Crow caused racial displacement., when locals who did not fit into the racially exclusive community envisioned by its founder, Francis Newlands, were pushed out.

-The final installment examines the local response to a modern democracy, with visionary leaders that included local citizen Walter Tobriner, and how the Great Migration – into and out of Washington, DC – affected life within our neighborhood.
-The webinar will look at redemption efforts targeting the promises of the nation’s Declaration of Independence.
+The third webinar, on May 14, looked at what occurred after Reconstruction.
+The suburban expansion under Jim Crow caused racial displacement, when locals who did not fit into the racially exclusive community envisioned by its founder, Francis Newlands, were pushed out.
+The final installment, on June 24, examined local response to a modern democracy, with visionary leaders that included local citizen Walter Tobriner, and how the Great Migration – into and out of Washington, DC – affected life within our neighborhood.
+The webinar challenges the community to consider redemption efforts targeting the promises of the nation’s Declaration of Independence.

 If you have any comments or questions about HCCDC or any of our projects, please contact us at hccdc@comcast.net